Every year August is the most exciting month to be in the capital of Scotland, as Edinburgh become's the UK's festival city.

 fairly well known Festival – in reality, a clutch of festivals - most notably Edinburgh International Festival and

-But you can see a show all year round at one of Edinburgh’s main venues – like the Festival Theatre, Playhouse, Traverse, Usher Hall or Royal Lyceum.
+Of course you can see a show all year round at one of Edinburgh’s main venues – like the Festival Theatre, Playhouse, Traverse, Usher Hall or Royal Lyceum.

 Edinburgh's scene is best described as small and compact, all contained at the top end of Leith Walk, but it is a lot of fun.